 “We set the same dietary and nutritional guidelines for each patient in order to maximise their chances of success.
 Once you have completed your pre-op diet and have gone through the liquid stage followed by the pureed food stage, we encourage you to get back to eating solid foods.

 Whether you’ve had the gastric band, gastric sleeve, gastric bypass, ESG or any other weight loss procedure, you will be satisfied with smaller portions.
 So, to ensure you’re keeping healthy, it’s important that what you eat is packed full of the correct nutrients.
+To make it easier to stay on top of your food intake, we have our portion control plate.
 But don’t just take our word for it, at a recent patient success day, we asked our patients what they eat over Christmas.
 Watch the video below.

 Let’s be honest, 2020 has been a write-off, an utterly dismal year and one that we’ll all be glad to see the back of.
 We haven’t had much to celebrate so it’s important to enjoy this Christmas as best we can.
 Many people will be ready to achieve their goals in the new year, so try to set yourself up for success by sticking to those smaller portions and by keeping an eye on what you’re drinking.
 2021 will be better, we hope!